Experience

 bonus

-In the afternoon, I let myself be tempted by a course of wool work, which I took care to book in addition to my stay with my hosts.
-I meet Marie-Claude, a wool craftswoman, who makes yarns from the most local sheep and alpacas possible.
-I choose an initiation to spinning wool on a spinning wheel and I learn how to prepare the wool before spinning, how to use the wheel, how to shape a skein...
+In the afternoon, I'm tempted by a wool-making course, which I've taken care to book with my hosts in addition to my stay.
+I meet Marie-Claude, a wool craftswoman who makes yarns from sheep and alpacas as locally as possible.
+I opt for an introduction to spinning wool on a spinning wheel and learn how to prepare the wool before spinning, how to use the wheel, how to shape a skein...
 At the end of the three-hour course, I leave with my skein of spun wool.

 A single weekend was not enough to discover this territory where a real sweetness of life emerges.
 I will come back, to take the time to explore the other markets and other typical villages.